StackTerminal.Health

 3000mg

-Daytime sleepiness and performance after sleep restriction
+Daytime sleepiness & performance after sleep restriction

 Moderate